appseconnect/docs/_posts/ProcessFlow Management/2020-03-15-overview-of-processflow.md

 * Zero coding experience needed; build and share complex flows using visual designer

 UNINTERRUPTEDLY IMPROVE PRODUCTIVITY
-* processflow lets end users and admins model and maintain business processes using a visual graphical tool without coding.
+* Processflow lets end users and admins model and maintain business processes using a visual graphical tool without coding.
 * It encapsulates complex and multistep flows to automate and streamline business processes.

-## Navigating to processflows
+## Navigating to Processflows

 Navigate to the Designer > processflows.
 The processflow listing page appears.
 The list of the folders in the listing page would available on the left pane of the page.
 By default, an organisation would have the following folders created `processflow , Installed processflow , Package Library , Trash` Folder.